tarikkavaz/Payload-Localized-Boilerplate/ADDING_LANGUAGES.md

 }
 ```

-### Step 5: Install Required Dependencies
+### Step 5: Verify Database Dependencies (If Needed)

-**Important**: Before adding new languages, ensure you have the required database dependencies installed:
+**Note**: This step is only needed if you encounter dependency errors.
+Most setups already include these dependencies.

+If you encounter a "Cannot find module 'libsql'" error when starting your server, install the required database dependencies:

 ```bash
 pnpm add libsql @libsql/client
 ```

 These packages are required by the `@payloadcms/db-sqlite` adapter.
-If you encounter a "Cannot find module 'libsql'" error, run the above command and restart your development server.
+After installation, restart your development server.

+**To check if you already have these dependencies**, look in your `package.json` for:
+- `"@libsql/client"`
+- `"libsql"`

+If both are present, you can skip this step.

 ### Step 6: Add RTL Support (If Needed)